America's Best History Spotlight

 Where Is It

-Princeton Battlefield is located on Mercer Road, Princeton Pike, one and one half miles from Princeton University.
+Princeton Battlefield is located at 500 Mercer Road, Princeton Pike, one and one half miles from Princeton University.
 It is 3.8 miles north of I-95/I-295.
 You're 52 miles from Philadelphia, about a one hour drive.
 If you go to the Visitor Center at Washington's Crossing State Park in New Jersey, it's about twelve miles by Washington's Crossing Road, Lewisville Road, and Princeton Pike.

 What is There Now